Aeroflot: Aeroflot during the Cold War (1946–91)

 By 1970, the last year of the five-year plan period, Aeroflot was operating flights to over 3,500 destinations in the Soviet Union, and at the height of the 1970 summer holiday season, the airline was carrying approximately 400,000 passengers per day, and 90% of passengers were being carried on propeller-turbine and jet aircraft.
 In March 1970, Aeroflot had amassed a route network that was 600000 km long, a quarter of which covered international destinations.
 At this time, the carrier had agreements with countries but it only served of them, including destinations.
 In January 1971, the Central Administration of International Air Traffic (Центральное управление международных воздушных сообщений) (TsUMVS) was established within the framework of IATA, and became the sole enterprise authorised to operate international flights.
 Abroad, the airline was known as Aeroflot Soviet Airlines.
 In 1976, Aeroflot carried its 100 millionth passenger.
 Its flights were mainly concentrated around the Soviet Union, but the airline also had an international network covering five continents: North and South America, Europe, Africa, and Asia.
 The network included countries such as the United States, Canada, the United Kingdom, Spain, Cuba, Mexico, and the People's Republic of China.

+Irish author Dervla Murphy described travelling with the carrier to Madagascar in 1983: "Aeroflot is commendably austere: no wasteful bumph in the seat-pockets, no duty-free luxuries for sale, no professional (or other) smiles from the cabin-staff.
+But our lunch was good, apart from a macabre white wine which only the Russians could swallow."
+The 17-hour flight from Moscow to Antananarivo included "four long refuelling stops", but Murphy noted how she, along with the other passengers, had been "attracted by Aeroflot's sensationally low fares."

 Aeroflot service between the Soviet Union and the United States was interrupted from 15 September 1983 until 2 August 1990, following an executive order by U.S. President Ronald Reagan revoking Aeroflot's license to operate flights into and out of the United States following the downing of Korean Air Lines Flight 007 by the Soviet Air Force.
 Flights resumed in April 1986.
 At the start of the 1990s, Aeroflot reorganised again giving more autonomy to territorial divisions.
 R. E. G. Davies, former curator of the Smithsonian Institution, claims that by 1992, Aeroflot had over 600,000 people operating over 10,000 aircraft.